SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## First Impressions

 * **Resume File Name**: Did you know that when you upload your resume to LinkedIn, that's the name of the file that will download on my machine when I look at it?
-It's minor, but when looking at 60 Resumes, it was a lot easier to find `[FirstName] [LastName].pdf` than it was to fine `Resume(5).pdf`.
+It's minor, but when looking at 60 Resumes, it was a lot easier to find `[FirstName] [LastName].pdf` than it was to fine `Resume (5).pdf`.
 Naming this well from the start tells me you're thinking about my experience as an audience.
 It's a little detail but it stands out because it tells me something.
 * **Seeing an e-mail address and taking the time to drop a note**: This is instant recognition.
 I put my direct e-mail in the job description and in the LinkedIn post.
-Only a handful of people took the time to send a note.
-Those who did absolutely got a special note in the process.
+Only a handful of people took the time to send a note saying why they think they'd be a fit.
+Those who did absolutely got extra consideration in the process.
+I get that this isn't possible to do when you're applying to many jobs, but I'd say if you're taking the time to apply, it's worth it to do it well.

-## The Resume
+## To SEO, or Not to SEO?

-**Choose Whether to use an "SEO" Resume, and have more than one**: Tech hiring is awful in that there are now whole systems designed around surfacing keyword matches, and gamifying these systems has become unfortunately necessary for applicants.
-I lament this.
+Tech hiring is awful in that there are now whole systems designed around surfacing keyword matches, and gamifying these systems has become unfortunately necessary for applicants.
+I abhor this.
 With that said, if you're a candidate who has a resume like this, it's important to know that it works against you when submitting to companies who don't subscribe to this philosophy.
 Have a an authentic resume at hand, too, and choose which one to use based on your best information.
 You will stand out.

+## The Bullet Points

-**You should have bullet points for your roles**: The organization and title are not enough.
-Take all the data points you have for your roles, and add them in the order of:
+**Your resume should have bullet points for your roles**: The organization and title are not enough, because they don't tell me enough about whether an interview makes sense, and with so many applicants, I can't give the benefit of the doubt except in very rare circumstances.
+I also use the resume to help formulate interview questions based on claims you make; if there's no content, it makes my job harder there too.

+I suggest taking all the data points you have for your roles, and adding them in priority order of:

 * Achievements that provided a measurable business impact
 * Achievements directly supporting a business impact
 * Things you're proud of
 * Ways you Grew
 * Activities / Job duties

-* Clear, concise information on Resume
-* Talking about what you accomplished vs what your job was or what activities you did
+Once you get to enough bullet points for that role, move on.

+## Don't Pad.
+We Can Tell.

-* Don't pad with typical activities (e.g. "attended daily standups").
-If you want point these things out, condense them into one bullet or make them part of a position description above the bullets.
+Don't pad your resume with typical or daily activities (e.g. "attended daily standups" "wrote code").
+If you feel the need to point these things out, condense them into one bullet or make them part of a position description above the bullets.

-* Dropping a note about what makes you a good fit or excited about the role -- especially when asked for!
-* Understand if you're submitting to a human, and don't submit 1,000s of bullets that are clearly SEO.
+Understand if you're submitting to a human, and don't submit 1,000s of bullets that are clearly SEO.

+## By Honest.

-* Claiming results is good.
+Claiming results is good.
 Claiming outlandish results backfires.
 Really?
-You increased client satisfaction 80% by switching a software library?
+You increased client satisfaction 90% by switching a software library?
+Be prepared to answer questions about how these things were measured and how you traced your actions to that outcome.

+You don't have to claim amazing results; the fact that you care about value and how to measure it when possible is a big point in your favor already.

+___

 * Avoid using very common templates.
 They can begin to look like coordinated scamming, and I'm truly not sure if it's me or not.
 * Surprised at how few candidates listed a web site, github, or stackoverflow.
 You don't have to do it, but it does stand out when it exists..
 * Templates are fine.
 Some templates even contain helpful language.
 TWEAK THIS LANGUAGE BEFORE SUBMITTING.
 When I see multiple submissions using the same very specific phrases with the same template designs, they all get rejected because how do I know what else isn't plagiarized?